-"I didn’t need to do this:" Trump uses emergency declaration speech to make case against himself
+"I didn’t need to do this": Trump uses emergency declaration speech to make case against himself

 — George Conway (@gtconway3d) February 15, 2019

-Trump also said “I made a deal…but I’m not happy with it,” making clear that he sees the emergency declaration as a way to get around Congress.
+Trump also said, “I made a deal…but I’m not happy with it,” making clear that he sees the emergency declaration as a way to get around Congress.
 Jadwat tweeted that admission as well.

 Trump predicted that his administration will be sued in the progressive Ninth Circuit Court of Appeals and potentially get two unfavorable rulings from lower courts before the case reaches the Supreme Court.
-Trump is hopeful that the Supreme Court will ultimately uphold his emergency declaration, like it did with his travel ban.
-Presidents have expansive emergency powers and there is reason to believe that the Supreme Court will defer to Trump.
+Trump is hopeful that the Supreme Court will ultimately uphold his emergency declaration like it did with his travel ban.
+Presidents have expansive emergency powers and there is reason to believe the Supreme Court will defer to Trump.

 Trump, thinking out loud, talks about how the national emergency will make it through the courts: "And they will sue us in the Ninth Circuit, even though it shouldn't be there" pic.twitter.com/PCgrJ5FEeN